 5. Brighton Beach

 Brighton is one of England's liveliest and most culturally diverse towns.
 In addition to its bustling tourist attractions, Brighton boasts a fabulous 5.5-mile shingle beach.
 As such, Brighton and its beachfront have previously been voted one of the top 10 city beach break destinations in the world.
 Wear shoes and pack a thick towel or beach chair, as its base is pretty rocky.

-Many of the beach's historical attractions were built during the Victorian era, such as the Grand Hotel, opened in 1864, and the Volks Railway, Britain's oldest electric railway, inaugurated in 1883 and still in service today.
-Enhancing the area's modern, cosmopolitan vibe are crowd-pullers like the British Airways i360 – the world's tallest moving observation tower– and Sea Life Brighton, an aquarium brimming with seriously happy fish.
+Many of the beach's historical attractions were built during the Victorian era, such as The Grand Brighton hotel, opened in 1864, and the Volks Railway, Britain's oldest electric railway, inaugurated in 1883 and still in service today.
+Enhancing the area's modern, cosmopolitan vibe are crowd-pullers like the British Airways i360 – the world's tallest moving observation tower – and Sea Life Brighton, an aquarium brimming with seriously happy fish.

 As well as being home to a vast range of restaurants, sports facilities, amusement arcades, and year-round entertainment, Brighton is also known for nearby Cliff Beach, Britain's first naturist beach.